mongodb/specifications/source/read-write-concern/read-write-concern.rst

 Errors
 ~~~~~~

-Errors associated with ``WriteConcern`` return successful responses with a ``writeConcernError`` field indicating the issue.
+Server errors associated with ``WriteConcern`` return successful responses with a ``writeConcernError`` field indicating the issue.
 For example,

 .. code:: typescript